This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Mgarr Port as seen from the Malta Gozo ferry

 While there are boat tour options from Gozo, including some that can arrange transfers from other major towns around the island to the harbour, there isn’t the same proliferation of operators as there is from Malta.
-Therefore, you might want to consider a private boat rental.
-This also, of course, means greater flexibility, albeit at a higher price tag.

-For the adventurous, the proximity of Comino to Gozo opens up another pretty cool option: kayaking.
+For the adventurous, the proximity of Comino to Gozo opens up another great option: kayaking.
 It’s possible to sign onto a kayak tour for a full day or a half day that will take you around the beaches and bays of Comino.
-These are usually led by a professional guide, so you don’t need to worry about getting lost.

 This image shows a small boat on a private tour at the Blue Lagoon.